ksangeeta2429/l3embedding/README.md

-# l3embedding
+# EdgeL3

-Code for running the expriments presented in:

-Look, Listen, and Learn More: Design Choices for Deep Audio Embeddings<br/>
-Jason Cramer, Ho-Hsiang Wu, Justin Salamon and Juan Pablo Bello<br/>
-Under review, 2018.
+In EdgeL3 [1], we comprehensively explored the feasibility of compressing the Look, Listen and Learn (L3-Net) audio model for mote-scale inference.
+We used pruning, ablation, and knowledge distillation techniques to show that the originally proposed L3-Net architecture is substantially overparameterized, not only for Audio Visual Correspondence task but for the target task of sound classification as evaluated on two popular downstream datasets, US8K and ESC50.
+EdgeL3, a 95% sparsified version of L3-Net, provides a useful reference model for approximating L3 audio embedding for transfer learning.

-For the pre-trained embedding models (openL3), please go to: [github.com/marl/openl3](https://github.com/marl/openl3)
+For the pre-trained embedding models (edgeL3), please go to: [https://github.com/ksangeeta2429/edgel3](https://github.com/ksangeeta2429/edgel3)

-This repository contains an implementation of the model proposed in Look, Listen and Learn ([Arandjelović, R., Zisserman, A. 2017](https://arxiv.org/pdf/1705.08168.pdf)).
-This model uses videos to learn vision and audio features in an unsupervised fashion by training the model for the proposed Audio-Visual Correspondence (AVC) task.
-This task tries to determine whether a piece of audio and an image frame come from the same video and occur simulatneously.

 Dependencies
 * Python 3 (we use 3.6.3)